Skip to main content

 // Listen to parent abort if provided

-const parentController = context?.abortController;
+const parentController = options?.abortController;

 if (parentController?.signal) {